 I will add a fourth rule for families.
 Digital parents, not their digital children, should administer the computers in a household, at least until a child has demonstrated a fair understanding about potential security problems.
-In my household this included the ability to explain the basics of avoiding virus, spyware, malware, digital citizenship and digital footprint issues (also see rules one and two) and the ability to appreciate potential consequences.
-A child can learn a lot while administering a computer, however before taking on the task, he or she needs to possess a strong sense of responsibility and and the knowledge of what can go wrong.
+In my household, this included the ability to explain the basics of avoiding virus, spyware, malware, digital citizenship and digital footprint issues (also see rules one and two) and the ability to appreciate potential consequences.
+A child can learn a lot while administering a computer, however, before taking on the task, he or she needs to possess a strong sense of responsibility and the knowledge of what can go wrong.

 Krebs is a journalist, formerly of the Washington Post, who writes on security issues.